diogoosorio/blog/content/entries/a-tale-about-technical-debt.md

 *   At the end of the day you're a professional.
 Be proud of the code you produce, sure it has to work properly, sure you have to deliver it on time, but try to leave your code the way you'd like to find the code of someone else's project code you'd have to maintain.
     Be proud when someone praises your tidiness.
 It's a clear sign of professionalism.

-*   If you're constantly 'breaking windows'/'cutting corners' in your project in order to keep up with deadlines, something is (structural) is wrong either with you, your team, or your company.
+*   If you're constantly 'breaking windows'/'cutting corners' in your project in order to keep up with deadlines, something is (structurally) wrong either with you, your team, or your company.
 Work on fixing that.

-    A corner cut should be an exception and (if you're doing it right) it's should throb on the back of your mind for the rest of the project's life.
+    A corner cut should be an exception and (if you're doing it right) it's something that should throb on the back of your mind for the rest of the project's life.